 It has been a very challenging year for each of the scrutiny committees who have strived to deliver outcome based work programmes.
 The changes to the scrutiny framework led to a slow start in terms of setting these work programmes and there was understandably concern by Members at the rate of progress made.
-Members have also questioned the type of information they need to be able to scrutinise topics properly and generate outcomes leading to Members being more challenging of officers, asking for more contextual information and case studies alongside the usual data to enable judgements on the impact services are having on users.
+Members have also guestioned the type of information they need to be able to scrutinise topics properly and generate outcomes leading to Members being more challenging of officers, asking for more contextual information and case studies alongside the usual data to enable judgements on the impact services are having on users.
 Several Members have also voiced their concern that the guarterly budget and performance exception reports are no longer reported to each scrutiny committee and that this responsibility is now undertaken by the Finance & Performance Scrutiny Committee.
 It has to be pointed out that all Members have access to this information via the Council's website and the new process in no way precludes the themed scrutiny committees from receiving information related to their areas of work.
 In theory this process should 'free up' Committee time to enable the themed scrutiny committees to undertake scrutiny of specific areas of underperformance or concern.

 It will be for Members to decide whether on balance the new arrangements have improved scrutiny in Rhondda Cynon Taf, not forgetting that the first year of any change will always be challenging.
-However, it will be important to learn from the experiences of this first year in order to improve.
+However, it will be important to learn from the experiences of this first year in order to improve and this issue was discussed at the last meeting of the Overview & Scrutiny Committee held on 20th April 2016 when Members made the following points: